 Instructions

-- Melt the coconut oil in a large saucepan and proceed to saute the onion until translucent.
+- Add the olive oil to a large saucepan on medium heat and proceed to saute the onion until translucent.

 - Add the lentils, carrots, vegetable stock and almond milk to the large saucepan and bring to a rolling boil.